 Although this sounds cruel, it is a reality: there is a chance you will not succeed.
 Sure, there are people who commit suicide in the first attempt and some people having been “unsuccessful”, try it, again.
 When someone is determined to do so, you cannot prevent him from doing it, despite treatment or the desire of others for him to live.

+If you are thinking in commited suicide, give your self some times before you act on it.
 If you decide not to act now, do not try to get out of your depression alone.
 You already have too big a load.
 Seek psychiatric and psychological help.
 With antidepressants, diet, exercise and intensive therapy, you can get out of this bad time that you are experiencing.
 If you do not know a psychologist, ask a doctor or a friend to refer you.
 Do not stop looking until you find a psychotherapist with whom you feel comfortable and heard.
 Find a psychologist who has experience in trauma.
-Remember that suicide is a permanent decision to a temporary problem.